 The simplest approach for assessing the value of real estate tends to be the “sales comparison approach” — however, it is not necessarily the most accurate.

-The “cost approach” is much more involved and takes into account a myriad of factors because specific improvements are identified in enough detail to determine reproduction costs ― these can include materials to construct the foundation, construction of structural and finish walls, roofing, heat and/or air conditioning, types of appliances, septic system, whether water is supplied by well or public utilities, the condition and age of the improvements, and more).
+The “cost approach” is much more involved and takes into account a myriad of factors because specific property improvements are identified in enough detail to determine reproduction costs (these can include materials to construct the foundation, construction of structural and finish walls, roofing, heat and/or air conditioning, types of appliances, septic system, whether water is supplied by well or public utilities, the condition and age of the improvements, and more).